umccr/infrastructure/parallel_cluster/README.md

 - `--mem` option may cause a job to fail with `Requested node configuration is not available`
     > This has been fixed in the [slurm_boostrap_file](bootstrap/post_install.sh)
     * See [workaround suggested here][slurm_mem_solution]
+    * However there is no slurm controller enforcing memory, since you are the only one using the cluster, please do not exploit this or forever suffer the consequences.

 ## Troubleshooting